 ETHICAL LEADERSHIP AND THE SGLC

 FIE’s Ethical Leadership course combines classroom study with the opportunity to present a topic on leadership to other students at an international conference.
 As part of the Ethical Leadership course, students will attend and present at the FIE Student Global Leadership Conference (SGLC), held in FIE’s Kensington Campus, in April.
-The SGLC is a weekend-long event that empowers emerging student leaders to engage in inclusive leadership, value diverse contributions, challenge bias, and build stronger local and global teams.
-Events include keynote speakers, breakout sessions lead by leadership professionals as well as other students, a theatre performance, receptions, and more.
+The SGLC is a weekend-long event that encourages emerging global leaders to think beyond short-term gains and build sustainable communities, policies, practices, and organizations which support our planet, people, and global prosperity.
+Events include keynote speakers, breakout sessions lead by leadership professionals as well as other students, networking opportunities, receptions, and more.

 What is the connection between Ethical Leadership and the Student Global Leadership Conference?

 In the Ethical Leadership course, students will explore the interconnectedness of leadership and ethics.
 They will examine the ethical background of what leaders are, what they do, and how they do it.
 The students will further assess the public and private morality of leaders, the moral obligations of leaders and followers, the ways in which leaders shape the morality of their environments, and the temptations of power.
-Tying in with the course objectives above, key words from the SGLC 2017 theme are Leadership, Inclusion, and Action.
+Tying in with the course objectives above, keywords from the SGLC 2019 theme are Sustainable Leadership, Holistic Practices, and Future Positive Impacts.

 What does this mean for the student?